nickspringham/abi-member/README.md

-# ABI Members Scraper
+# ABI Members

-A TypeScript and Playwright-based scraper to extract information about ABI (Association of British Insurers) members from their website.
+A TypeScript package to scrape and process information about ABI (Association of British Insurers) members from their website.

 ## Features